edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 - Validation: 16 images (8%)
 - Test: 40 images (20%)

-Both anomalies & no anomalies images are used during training.
+Both "anomaly" and "no anomaly" images are used during training.

 The model is trained on a Mac using the CPU, running through 50 epochs.

 You can find the results in the [Step 3: Benchmarking](#step-3-benchmarking) section.